google/clusterfuzzlite/README.md

 If you use ClusterFuzzLite, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdAKB03YM4HjMwNe1K4T6Yr16OE4lCMj-VzThuUOrZUc3ytWw/viewform?usp=sf_link) so we know who is using it.
-This gives us an idea of the impact of ClusterFuzzLite and allows us to justify working on it.
+This gives us an idea of the impact of ClusterFuzzLite and allows us to justify future work.

 Feel free to
 [file an issue](https://github.com/google/clusterfuzzlite/issues/new)